idkr-client/idkr/README.md

 # idkr
 idk, just a Krunker client
+This client aims for:
+- Stable behavior and performance
+- Advanced customizability (settings and userscripts)
+- Constructive to the community (open source and MIT license)

 ## Platform Note
 - Windows: Supported; main platform